annotatorB/schubert_dances/docs/readme.md

 Create docs/ folder, go in and run `sphinx-quickstart`.

+Add an empty file called .nojekyll to docs/ (otherwise the HTML won't work correctly on GitHub Pages).

 Go to `docs/source/conf.py` and uncomment the three lines
     import os
     import sys